 Acupressure massage is a form of traditional Chinese medicine very like acupuncture.
 The main difference between the two is that acupuncture uses needles whereas this type of treatment uses pressure.
 Pressure can be applied using the hands, elbows, feet or other objects such as this backnobber trigger point massage tool

-The pressure is applied over the same meridians or points described in this acupuncture section.
+The pressure is applied over the same meridians or points described in the acupuncture section.

 The treatment probably works in a similar way to acupuncture.